kitnil/awesome/README.md

 - [gomacro](https://github.com/cosmos72/gomacro) - Interactive Go interpreter and debugger with REPL, Eval, generics and Lisp-like macros
 - [lgo](https://github.com/yunabe/lgo) - Interactive Go programming with Jupyter
 - [go-pry](https://github.com/d4l3k/go-pry) - An interactive REPL for Go that allows you to drop into your code at any point.
-- [gobuster](https://github.com/OJ/gobuster) - Directory/file & DNS busting tool written in Go
+- [gobuster](https://github.com/OJ/gobuster) - Directory/File, DNS and VHost busting tool written in Go
 - [youtubeuploader](https://github.com/porjo/youtubeuploader) - Scripted uploads to Youtube
 - [justforfunc](https://github.com/campoy/justforfunc) - The repository for the YouTube series JustForFunc
 - [kapacitor](https://github.com/influxdata/kapacitor) - Open source framework for processing, monitoring, and alerting on time series data